SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

         1.52826
         1.01721
 ```
-Here we look at the last two indexes of `result` to get our parameter values.
+Here as our model had 2 parameters, we look at the last two indexes of `result` to get our parameter values and the rest of the values are the initial values of the shorter timespans as described in the reference section.

 ### More Algorithms (Global Optimization) via MathProgBase Solvers